surveycto/create-google-event/README.md

 **Note:** Support for iOS is pending in the current field plug-in version.

-*This plug-in is currently under beta.
-If you you find a problem with the field plug-in, please email max@surveycto.com.*

 [![Download now](extras/readme-images/beta-release-download.jpg)](https://github.com/SurveyCTO/create-google-event/raw/master/create-google-event.fieldplugin.zip)

+*This plug-in is currently in beta.
+If you you find a problem with the field plug-in, please create an issue in this repo, or email max@surveycto.com.*

 ## Default SurveyCTO feature support